 We've raved about this indoor play spot before, especially its ball pit.
-Located in the Field House at Chelsea Piers, Little Athletes is aimed exclusively at young children ages 6 months to 4 years, so you don't have to worry about big kids crushing them.
+Located in the Field House at Chelsea Piers, the Toddler Gym is aimed exclusively at young children ages 6 months to 4 years, so you don't have to worry about big kids crushing them.
 Besides the ball pit, you'll also find equipment to crawl through, jump on, slide down and explore.
 Parental supervision is required.
 Check the website for an up-to-date schedule and info on multi-session discounts.

 Fun Station USA – Staten Island